David Pluff, worried about me and Sarah Palin traveling around the country purging the Republican Party of these moderate rhinos.

 It's not important to be perfect here.

-It's important to act, to move, to start the ball rolling to claim the evident advantages that all these plans agree with.
+It's important to act, to move, to start the ball rolling, to claim the evident advantages that all these plans agree with.

-Well, now in addition to none of that being true, there is a big contradiction here.
+Well, now, in addition to none of that being true, there is a big contradiction here.

-He says we gotta get going.
+He says, we got to get going.

-Pass it now, pass it whatever you can.
+Pass it whenever you can.

 Just pass it.

-Here, listen next bite, and I'll give you my analysis.
+Here, listen, next bite, and I'll give you my analysis.

 That's up to them to decide.